-Shop the four main stores below with confidence your order will be fulfilled fairly efficiently and their follow up, particularly from the first couple of stores is very good.
+Shop the three main stores below with confidence your order will be fulfilled fairly efficiently and their follow up, particularly from the first couple of stores is very good.

 I hope this overview of Shaw’s vinyl plank flooring has been helpful to you!